Rebaccamin/QA-rule_mining/papers.md

    Related works about QA and Rule Mining.

-# Papers of QA:
+# Papers of KBQA:
-  notes: Specifically, we focus on the task of multi-hop QA.
+  notes: Specifically, we focus on the task of multi-hop QA over KB.